achatellier/cheat-sheet/index.md

 ## Architecture

+### Streams

+Cold : won't start pumping until there's a subscriber et emit the whole dataset Hot : live data, begins pumping on connection, consumer receive only newest data

 ### DDD

-An approach where the domain remains at the center of everything
+Very dumb and simplified definition : An approach where the domain remains at the center of everything

 ### CQRS